web-platform-tests/rfcs/rfcs/testdriver-features.md

 ### Required changes

-#### Features
+#### `testrdriver_features`

-The `testrdriver_features` is a list of values of query parameters with the name `feature`, used when the `testdriver.js` is imported.
-It has to be passed from `SourceFile` through `TestharnessTest` to `Test`, where it can be consumed by the specific test runners.
+The `testrdriver_features` is a list of values of query parameters with the name `feature`, used when the `testdriver.js` was imported.

-`testdriver.js` will provide or not the `bidi` domain based on having or not the `feature=bidi` query parameter when it was included.
+#### Test driver

+The `testdriver.js` checks if the `?feature=bidi` query parameter was included using [document.currentScript.src](https://developer.mozilla.org/en-US/docs/Web/API/Document/currentScript) like in the [prototype](https://github.com/web-platform-tests/wpt/pull/49122/files#diff-1fe2b624679a3150e5c86f84682c5901b715dad750096a524e8cb23939e5590fR16).
+If `bidi` was not enabled, a [descriptive error will be thrown](https://github.com/web-platform-tests/wpt/pull/49122/files#diff-1fe2b624679a3150e5c86f84682c5901b715dad750096a524e8cb23939e5590fR89-R92).

+#### Test executor

 The `feature` query parameter can be set when `testdriver.js` is included either in `.html` or `.js`.
-The [SourceFile](https://github.com/web-platform-tests/wpt/blob/9395d384f5c69a9a3a7fc4de04249f77500b2d3f/tools/manifest/sourcefile.py#L503) collects the features in the `testrdriver_features` list and passes it to the [TestharnessTest](https://github.com/web-platform-tests/wpt/blob/9395d384f5c69a9a3a7fc4de04249f77500b2d3f/tools/manifest/item.py#L169) object.
-The `TestharnessTest` object then passes the `testrdriver_features` property to the `Test` object.

 The test runner can use the `Test`’s `testrdriver_features` property to determine whether to enable BiDi support for the test.

-Even though the `TestExecutor` needs information about whether to activate BiDi or not at `connect`, which happens before the runner receives the test to run, the configuration can be done at the point [the browser is configured](https://github.com/web-platform-tests/wpt/pull/48618/files#diff-0df24b5b583c460182e687f7dc7a6a79dd2cd3389bc4a96f48483f60fceb51f7R272).
-This data can be used later by the specific executor implementation to [decide which protocol to use](https://github.com/web-platform-tests/wpt/pull/48618/files#diff-c2f15328bc1ddfa8fb93c09ae41651e2bcfdad4f257932263a3e92c3f8deffceR248).
+Even though the `TestExecutor` needs information about whether to activate BiDi or not at `connect`, which happens before the runner receives the test to run, the configuration can be done at the point [the browser is configured](https://github.com/web-platform-tests/wpt/pull/49122/files#diff-0df24b5b583c460182e687f7dc7a6a79dd2cd3389bc4a96f48483f60fceb51f7R275).
+This data can be used later by the specific executor implementation to [decide which protocol to use](https://github.com/web-platform-tests/wpt/pull/49122/files#diff-0df24b5b583c460182e687f7dc7a6a79dd2cd3389bc4a96f48483f60fceb51f7R275).

-#### Lint rules

-Some lint rules has to be added to verify is used correctly:
-* It is unique per test file.
-* It has the correct value (either `true` or `false`).

-### Deprecating of the `require_webdriver_bidi` metadata tag

-Expectations are that eventually all the implementations would support BiDi either via WebDriverBiDi, or via implementation-specific bindings.
-At that point, the `require_webdriver_bidi` metadata tag can be deprecated.
-This can be done by simply removing the tag.

 ## Risks

-### Having metadata in the Test is not sufficient
+### Having `testrdriver_features` in the `Test` is not sufficient

 `TestExecutor` needs information about whether to activate BiDi or not at `connect`, which happens before the runner receives the test metadata.
-This can be addressed by passing the data to implementation-specific `TestharnessExecutor` via the implementation-specific `BrowserSettings` and  like in the [example](https://github.com/web-platform-tests/wpt/pull/48618/files#diff-0df24b5b583c460182e687f7dc7a6a79dd2cd3389bc4a96f48483f60fceb51f7R269).
+This can be addressed by passing the data to implementation-specific `TestharnessExecutor` via the implementation-specific `BrowserSettings` and  like in the [example](https://github.com/web-platform-tests/wpt/pull/49122/files#diff-0df24b5b583c460182e687f7dc7a6a79dd2cd3389bc4a96f48483f60fceb51f7R269).

 ## Alternatives considered

-List of alternatives is in the [RFC 212](https://github.com/web-platform-tests/rfcs/pull/212).
+List of other alternatives is in the [RFC 212](https://github.com/web-platform-tests/rfcs/pull/212).

+### Always provide `bidi` API in testdriver

+In this alternative, the testdriver does not raise an error if the bidi feature was not enabled.This creates a risk of potential false-negative test results, if the test author forgets to add the `feature=bidi` and check the test only on the browser implementation which supports WebDriver BiDi by-default, regardless of the feature.